GiX7000/action-recognition-with-CNNs/README.md

-This repository contains various Jupyter notebooks and accompanying materials for conducting extensive CNN-based experiments on ResActionsImages datasets, with a focus on tackling overfitting and improving model performance through techniques like class weighting, regularization, and transfer learning.
+This repository contains various Jupyter notebooks and accompanying materials for conducting extensive CNN-based experiments on ResActionsImages datasets, with a focus on tackling overfitting and improving model performance through several techniques.

 Contents
 full_experimentation_on_ResActionsImagesM_with_CNNs.ipynb